satoshun/RxKotlinCache/README.md

 It's a simple cache for [RxJava2](https://github.com/ReactiveX/RxJava) and Kotlin.

+RxKotlinCache don't cache a Error, only cache success and complete events.

 ## How to use it?

 It can wrap a FunctionX(method reference) with cache(before result).